Tangent128/luasdl2/README.md

 Lua-SDL2 is very well documented, with copious source-code comments, and a full API reference available at [the wiki](https://github.com/Tangent128/LuaSDL2/wiki/).

-Compatability
+Compatibility
 =============

 Lua-SDL2 is designed to be as compatible as possible.
 The library has support for all the latest features of SDL2, while still compiling with SDL 2.0.1.

-If the library is compiled with a newer version of SDL than what is listed here, the library should still function, simply without access to the newer features.
+If the library is compiled with a newer point release of SDL than what is listed here, the library should still function, simply without access to the newer features.

 Lua-SDL2 is compatible with: